Skip to Main Content

 Comparing Sourcing Ambition Across Price Points

 The sourcing conversation in American dining tends to cluster at the high end: The French Laundry in Napa, Smyth in Chicago, and Providence in Los Angeles all built sourcing into their identity as a premium signal.
 Addison in San Diego and Atomix in New York City operate similarly, with supply chains that are part of the restaurant's editorial identity.
 What is less common is a fast-casual concept that makes the same argument at a fraction of the price.
-If Choolaah's sourcing claims hold under scrutiny, that is a meaningful achievement in a segment where margins are thin and the pressure to cut ingredient costs is constant.
+If Choolaah's sourcing approach holds up, that is a meaningful achievement in a segment where margins are thin and the pressure to cut ingredient costs is constant.
 For context on how ingredient sourcing has become a defining signal even at price points far above this, Atelier Moessmer Norbert Niederkofler in Brunico represents the European fine-dining end of the same philosophical spectrum.
 Le Bernardin in New York City, Emeril's in New Orleans, Lazy Bear in San Francisco, The Inn at Little Washington, and Frasca Food and Wine in Boulder each represent points on the same sourcing-quality continuum, simply at different price tiers.

 Other Options in the Plaza and Around Sterling

 The Epicerie Plaza dining cluster also includes Emilio's Brick Oven Pizza, which covers the Italian-American end of the strip, and Thai by Thai, which handles Southeast Asian.
 The concentration of different cuisines within a short walk is a feature of suburban Northern Virginia dining rather than an anomaly: the county's population density and demographic mix support culinary variety at volume.
-For a meal that moves through multiple cuisines in a single outing, the plaza functions as a practical hub.
+For a meal that moves through multiple cuisines in a single outing, the plaza works as a practical hub.

 Planning Your Visit